jrhankins883/fCC-JavaScript/README.md

 # freeCodeCamp-JavaScript

-This repository is for any projects I work on from the free Code Camp - JavaScript Algorithms and Data Structures Certification
+This repository is for any projects I work on from the free Code Camp - JavaScript Algorithms and Data Structures Certification.
+On these projects, I rarely work on the HTML and CSS files.
+More often than not, that is already given and I work on the JavaScript part of the project (since these projects are designed for JavaScript learning).

 ## Calorie Counter Project
 ![Calorie Counter](screenshots/calorie-counter.png)